Email Design Tips & Tricks

 Fonts are crucial to your brand's identity and design guidelines.
 Some email clients may not support specific fonts, and the font will be replaced with a fallback option depending on the email client.
 Pick a web-based font to make sure your email is shown as expected.

-We currently support 7 different fonts in the Email Editor: Arial, Comic Sans, Courier New, Georgia, Helvetica, Lucida, Tahoma, Times New Roman, Trebuchet Ms and Verdana.
+We currently support the following web-based fonts in the Email Editor: Arial, Comic Sans, Courier New, Georgia, Helvetica, Lucida, Tahoma, Times New Roman, Trebuchet Ms and Verdana.

 Design for compatibility